01 of 11

 Pink Paper Piggy Box

 Although this project was created as a gift wrapping idea, you could use it for other things, too.
-Wrap a box in pink paper and make a piggy for young children to play with as a toy or cut a slit on the top, and it becomes an instant piggy bank.
+Wrap a box in pink paper and make a piggy for young children to play with like a toy or cut a slit on the top, and it becomes an instant piggy bank.
 You can even use it as storage and decoration in a kid's room.
 Who knew how much fun you can have with an ordinary paper box!Continue to 7 of 11 below.

 07 of 11